fugue-ai/rhema/docs/development-setup/editor-setup/vscode.md

 ## AI-Powered Workflows

 ### 1. Context-Aware Code Generation

 When using GitHub Copilot or other AI assistants:

-1. **Reference existing context**: "Based on the patterns in `.gacp/patterns.yaml`, generate..."
+1. **Reference existing context**: "Based on the patterns in `.rhema/patterns.yaml`, generate..."

-2. **Follow established decisions**: "Following the decision in `.gacp/decisions.yaml` about database choice..."
+2. **Follow established decisions**: "Following the decision in `.rhema/decisions.yaml` about database choice..."

-3. **Consider existing insights**: "Given the performance insights in `.gacp/knowledge.yaml`..."
+3. **Consider existing insights**: "Given the performance insights in `.rhema/knowledge.yaml`..."

 ### 2. Automated Context Updates

-Use AI to help maintain GACP files:
+Use AI to help maintain Rhema files:

-- "Update `.gacp/knowledge.yaml` with insights from this code change"
+- "Update `.rhema/knowledge.yaml` with insights from this code change"

-- "Record this architectural decision in `.gacp/decisions.yaml`"
+- "Record this architectural decision in `.rhema/decisions.yaml`"

-- "Add a todo item for this technical debt in `.gacp/todos.yaml`"
+- "Add a todo item for this technical debt in `.rhema/todos.yaml`"

 ### 3. Cross-Scope Analysis

 For multi-scope projects:

-- "Analyze the impact of this change across all GACP scopes"
+- "Analyze the impact of this change across all Rhema scopes"

 - "Find todos related to this feature across the entire project"

-- "Identify knowledge gaps in the current GACP context"
+- "Identify knowledge gaps in the current Rhema context"

 ## Keyboard Shortcuts

 Add these to your VS Code keybindings (`.vscode/keybindings.json`):